snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 ## Capabilities
 - Index issues (or tickets) from Jira cloud
 - Enable your end users to ask questions related to project tracking, support queries, or task execution in Copilot.
-   - Find the issue with mobile app not loading.
+   - Find the issue with the mobile app not loading.
    - Look for Jira tasks reported by John to update documentation about API migration.
    - Summarize CP-1234.
 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content based on keywords, personal preferences, and social connections.